Comparing Ontrak (OTRK) and Its Rivals

 |15

-Ontrak presently has a consensus target price of $42.60, indicating a potential upside of 40.59%.
-As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 7.92%.
-Given Ontrak’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Ontrak is more favorable than its competitors.
+Ontrak currently has a consensus price target of $42.60, indicating a potential upside of 43.63%.
+As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 6.91%.
+Given Ontrak’s stronger consensus rating and higher probable upside, equities analysts clearly believe Ontrak is more favorable than its rivals.

-This table compares Ontrak and its competitors’ net margins, return on equity and return on assets.

 Summary